FREQUENTLY ASKED QUESTIONS

 3. The Fox II is conservation minded and donates a portion of the money received for each ticket towards dolphin conservation research.
 The owners of the Fox II actively support conservation efforts being made in the harbour and have petitioned to make more marine reserves and higher fishing restrictions.

 4. The Fox II is used part of the year exclusively for a charitable trust to help Canterbury children experience sailing.
-We train over 1500 children from all backgrounds every year in the basics of sailing to help promote sailing to New Zealand children from all different backgrounds aged 8 to 16.
+We train over 1500 children from all backgrounds every year in the basics of sailing to help promote sailing to New Zealand children aged 8 to 16.
+The Cansail Charitable Trust has been focused on helping children with special needs as well as children from lower decile schools around Canterbury.

 What else will we see?
 As far as geography, Akaroa is the crater of an extinct volcano.
 The scenery is spectacular.
 There are 1000 foot sea cliffs, waterfalls, caves and amazing rock formations.